johnpatrickanders/heedly/readme.md

 ### Log-In
 ------
 - Form generated with `get` request, submit will `post` email & password.
-- Utilize Bcrypt for user authentication & authorization, as well as JWT.
+- Utilize Bcrypt for user authentication & authorization.
 ​
 ### Table of Articles
 ------------------